 |Figure 1: Fibroblasts derived from sporadic PD patient.|

-Quality control procedures we used for these primary tissues
+Quality control for primary tissues

-- G-banding to confirm normal karyotyping (Figure 2B).
+- G-banding to confirm normal karyotyping.

 - Genetic profiling via STR analysis.